caolan/async/README.md

 <a name="mapLimit" />
 ### mapLimit(arr, limit, iterator, callback)

-The same as map only no more than "limit" iterators will be simultaneously running at any time.
+The same as map only no more than `limit` iterators will be simultaneously running at any time.

-Note that the items are not processed in batches, so there is no guarantee that the first "limit" iterator functions will complete before any others are started.
+Note that the items are not processed in batches, so there is no guarantee that the first `limit` iterator functions will complete before any others are started.

 __Arguments__